Independent energy-transition coverage for institutional and retail investors

 Global and North American energy needs are poised to rise steadily over the next two decades, providing a robust foundation for long-term investments in the sector…

-About 22% of light-duty vehicles sold in the first quarter of the year in the United States were hybrid, battery electric, or plug-in hybrid vehicles, up from about 18% in the first quarter of 2024.
-Among those categories, hybrid electric vehicles have continued to gain market share while battery […]
+About 22% of light-duty vehicles sold in 2025 in the United States were hybrid, battery electric, or plug-in hybrid vehicles, up from 20% in 2024.
+Among those categories, hybrid electric vehicles have continued to gain market share while battery electric vehicles and plug-in hybrid vehicles […]

 Headlines above are aggregated from the U.S. Energy Information Administration and do not necessarily represent the views of Trans Coastal Corp.